Adaptive Response Surface Method (ARSM)

 - Adaptive Response Surface Method terminates when one of the following

-- One of the convergence criteria is satisfied.
+conditions are met:- One of the convergence criteria is satisfied.

 - The maximum number of allowable analysis (Maximum Iterations) is reached.